divinecharlotte/divnecharlotte.github.io/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues [here is the issue link](https://github.com/divinecharlotte/divnecharlotte.github.io/issues), and feature requests are welcome!

 ## Show your support